travis-ci/docs-travis-ci-com/user/languages/_includes/c11-cpp11-and-beyond-and-toolchains.md

 #### CMake

-To upgrade `cmake` (note that the most recent verison of `cmake` that has been backported is 3.2), add the following to each `apt` addon which requires it:
+Ubuntu 12.04 ships with cmake 2.8.7 and Ubuntu 14.04 ships with cmake 3.2.2.

+You can upgrade cmake to 3.2.3 on Precise from the `george-edison55-precise-backports` source (note that the `cmake-data` package contains dependencies which Aptitude does not automatically resolve), c.f.

 ```yaml
 addons: